 Choosing the right coat means looking beyond the color and style.
 It’s about considering the specific conditions your dog will face, whether that’s a drizzly autumn walk, a windy day at the park, or a full-blown snowstorm.
 The best Norwegian coats are engineered with layers and materials that work together to create a protective microclimate for your dog.
 The outer shell repels water and blocks wind, the middle layer provides insulation, and the inner lining offers comfort against their fur.
 Getting these features right ensures your dog can enjoy the outdoors with you, no matter what the forecast says.
 Let’s break down exactly what you should look for in each of these areas.

-Protection from Wind and Rain
+Wind and Rain Protection

 A coat’s first job is to act as a shield against the elements.
 Look for materials that are both waterproof and wind-resistant to keep your dog dry and prevent chilly winds from cutting through their fur.
 A quality coat should have a high waterproof rating, ideally around 10,000mm, which means it can handle heavy rain and wet snow without soaking through.
 This is especially important for dogs with thin coats or those who get cold easily.
 A dry dog is a warm dog, so ensuring their coat provides excellent protection from the weather is the most critical step in making the right choice for your four-legged friend.